Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 --------------------------

-For a solid year I cut and welded and sanded on a derelict 1967 Pontiac Lemans and chronicled it in this blog over 14 episodes.
+For a solid year, April 2023 to April 2024, I cut and welded and sanded on a derelict 1967 Pontiac Lemans and chronicled it in this blog over 14 episodes.
 I sold that car 6 months ago and the shop space was empty (first picture).
 I thought I was done with rusty hulks.
 But for reasons I don't understand, even after swearing off involved and difficult car restoration projects, I bought another.
 Another, as in another 1967 Pontiac Lemans (second picture).

 What have I done?